 Tirol Choco Kinako Mochi Flavor Chocolate Candy

-Most Japanese kids love “Dagashi (駄菓子)” which is a snack genre unique to Japan consisting of cheap, relatively small, unique Japanese snacks and candies.
+Most Japanese kids love Dagashi (駄菓子), a snack genre unique to Japan consisting of cheap, relatively small Japanese snacks and candies.

-Tirol Choco Kinako Mochi Flavor
+Tirol Choco Kinako Mochi Chocolate

-When Japanese snack lovers talk about Dagashi chocolate candy, “Tirol Choco (チロルチョコ)” often becomes a topic of conversation among them.
+When Japanese snack lovers talk about Dagashi chocolate candy, Tirol Choco (チロルチョコ) often becomes a topic of conversation.

-Among them, the above Tirol Choco “Kinako Mochi (きなこもち)” Flavor was introduced in 2003 and afterward became a big hit.
+Among them, the Kinako Mochi (きなこもち) flavor was introduced in 2003 and later became a big hit.

 What is Kinako Mochi?

-By the way, have you ever heard of “Kinako Mochi”?
+By the way, have you ever heard of Kinako Mochi?